fwsa-batch2/jerusheya.johnson__web_project/pages/README.md

 * It is categorised by the common names of the products like bags,waterbottles,etc......

 ### Ticketbooking
+* Firstname and Lastname allows only alphabets and should be between 3 to 10 letters.
+* Number of visitors must be greater than 0 and less than 100.
+* Phone number must be 10 digits and it should be numbers as well.
+* Date of Journey must be after jan 30 and before dec 30 of 2022.
+* The above mentioned fields are mandatory.
+* it includes some extra informations as well(optional).
 * It gets some informations about passanger details.
 * After entering submit it delivers the message to the registered email id.
 * After clicking next button it enters into thankyou page that says payment done.
 * All the details are stored in local storage.

 ### Payment Page
+* Cardholder name should be between 3 to 15 letters.
+* Cardnumber must be 12 digits.
+* Expire date should be between  02/22 to 03/24.
+* CVV numbers should be 3 digits only.
 * It stores the details entered and redirect to thankyou page

 ### Reveiw page